willian2s/willian2s/README.md

 ## Hi 👋!
 Welcome my profile.

-I'm Willian Silva, I'm a Back-End developer 👨‍💻 who is passionate about JavaScript technologies and its entire ecosystem.
+I'm Willian Silva, I'm a Javascript developer 👨‍💻 who is passionate about JavaScript technologies and its entire ecosystem.

 Passionate about technology and all the ease they bring to the world.